Common Questions About Applying To Graduate School At WPI

 If you can't submit your credit card payment online, you can always call the WPI Office of Financial Services at 508-831-5203, or you can mail a check or money order to the Office of Graduate Admissions, 100 Institute Road, Worcester, Massachusetts 01609.
 Never send your credit card information via email.

-Once your application is complete, it is forwarded to the department for review within 48 hours.
-It is not unusual for a department to take six weeks to reach a decision.
-The Office of Graduate Admissions will notify you by mail as soon as it learns whether you have been admitted.
-International students usually receive unofficial notification by email.
+Once your application is complete, it is forwarded to the department for review within 24 hours.
+It typically takes 6-8 weeks for a decision to be made.
+The Office of Graduate Admissions will notify you by email as soon as it receives a decision from the department.